bslgroup/YidC/README.md

 The amount of solvent water inside the groove quantified using water analysis VMD script.
 This calculates the number of water molecules within 5 ̊A of the R366 for every frame of trajectory.

 **#Simulation files** structure coordinate files of all YidC systems studied in this research are provided here in PDB format.
-The NAMD configuration file is available in the Stampede-NAMD folder, and Anton 2 configuration file can be found in the Anton 2 folder.
+The NAMD configuration file and PSF file are also available for the system without the C2 loop in the YidC_Delta_C2 folder.
+The Anton 2 configuration file can be found in the Anton 2 folder.